Attending a trade show can lead to an obligation to collect sales tax

 The amount of time you spend in another state can be the deciding factor on whether you establish sales tax nexus in that state.

-For example, you generally won’t be liable for sales tax in California for trade show attendance unless:
+For example, if you don't make or take orders for retail sales, you generally won’t be liable for sales tax in California for trade show attendance unless:

 - You’re in the state solely to engage in convention or trade show activities;